sys-bio/libOmexMeta/docs/index.rst

 Thus, semantic annotations are the only way to establish biological meaning in CellML models.

 To address these drawbacks, we developed `SimSem/SemGen <http://sbp.bhi.washington.edu/projects/semgen>`_.
-SemSim is a Java library for working with semantic annotations in SBML and CellML models, and SemGen is a GUI application for annotating models.
+SemSim is a library for working with semantic annotations in SBML and CellML models, and SemGen is a GUI application for annotating models.
 Both SemSim and SemGen were written in Java.
 This project aims to provide a C++ / Python (via an extension module) implementation with a lean / reduced feature set.

+In both projects (Java/C++), the main goal is to provide a tool for working with *composite annotations*, which are designed to address the limitations of current annotation systems in CellML and SBML.
+We have previously described composite annotations :cite:`1987:nelson`.

 .. toctree::
    :maxdepth: 1